lbrito1/blog/content/posts/2020-07-01-replacing_google_analytics_android.md

 This project, [android-analytics](https://github.com/lbrito1/android-analytics), is a bike.

 There's absolutely no need to use a mammoth like Google Analytics for a personal blog or pet project.
 Its more than wasteful -- you're offering free data to Google.
+Someone has to keep the data, of course, but I'd argue that a decentralized approach is much safer and probably more ethical than data monopoly by a single huge advertising company.

 We generate tons of electronic waste all the time, so we might as well make better use of what processing power we have around us.
 Smartphones have amazing processing, networking and storage capabilities, yet for many reasons they turn old very quickly, which translates to getting sold (in the best case); shoved into oblivion in our designated cluttered drawer full of e-junk; or just discarded.